K-polystability of Q-Fano varieties admitting Kahler-Einstein metrics: Preliminaries

-We will also have use for the following lemma which is an abstract version of the Kempf-Ness approach to the Hilbert-Mumford criterion, used to test stability in Geometric Invariant Theory (compare \cite{p-s2}).
-Its formulation involves the classical notion of a \emph{Lelong number} $l_{\Phi}(0)$ at zero of a subharmonic function $\Phi$ on the unit-disc in $\C,$ which may be defined as the sup over all positive numbers $\lambda$ such that $\Phi(\tau)\leq\lambda\log|\tau|^{2}$ close to $\tau=0$ (equivalently, $l_{\Phi}(0)=\int_{\{0\}}(dd^{c}\Phi)).$ \begin{lem} Let $F$ be a line bundle over the unit-disc $\Delta$ in $\C$ equipped with a $\C^{*}-$action $\rho$ compatible with the standard one on $\Delta$ and fix an $S^{1}-$invariant metric $\Phi$ on $F$ with positive curvature current.
-Then the weight $w$ of the $\C^{*}$ action on the complex line $F_{0}$ may be computed from the following formula:
+Next we give a generalization of the Kempf-Ness type formula for the weight appearing in Geometric Invariant Theory \cite{k-n}, which is essentially equivalent to Lemma 6 in \cite{p-r-s}.
+Its formulation involves the classical notion of a \emph{Lelong number} $l_{0}(\Phi)$ at zero of a subharmonic function $\Phi$ on the unit-disc in $\C,$ which may be defined as the sup over all numbers $\lambda$ such that $\Phi(\tau)\leq\lambda\log|\tau|^{2}$ close to $\tau=0$ (equivalently, $l_{0}(\Phi)$ is the mass of curvature current of $\Phi$ at the origin: